Automation Tasks

 Global Variables:

 Share data between steps using variable references with the {{ VariableName }} syntax.
-Variables are securely encrypted and stored per task execution.
+Variables can come from user input, certificate task context, scripts, TOPdesk steps, Active Directory actions, and other step output.

 Parallel Execution: